MichaelSalata/compare-my-biometrics/project_management/devlog.md

 ## Rough Edges
 - [ ] Create a dag to run immediately on Airflow Startup

+- [ ] generate documentation for written functions

 - [ ] schedule it to run once a month